Distributed Conditional Cooperation Model Predictive Control of Interconnected Microgrids: Model of interconnected mg

-The model is motivated by \cite{HanBraRai17} and considers $n$ \acp{mg} that are connected by an electrical network as shown in Figure~\ref{fig:interconnectedMgDiag}.
-Each \ac{mg} is denoted by $\ac{mg}_j$ with $j \in \{1, 2, \ldots, n\}$ and connected to a bus in the electric grid by a \ac{pcc} that allows for power exchange with other \acp{mg}.
-Still, each \ac{mg} is assumed to be capable of operating in islanded mode with zero power exchange at the \ac{pcc}.
+In this section, we introduce a control-oriented discrete-time model of a network of interconnected \acp{mg}.
+The model is motivated by \citet{HanBraRai17,Han2021} and considers $n\in\N$ \acp{mg} that are linked by an electrical grid (see \cref{fig:interconnectedMgDiag}).
+Each $\ac{mg}_j$, $j \in \N_n$, is connected to a bus in the grid via a \ac{pcc} which allows for power exchange with others.
+Despite the connection, each \ac{mg} is assumed to be always capable of running in island mode without power exchange via the~\ac{pcc}.